 You must assign a Disk Encryption policy to devices or device folders.
 The policy cannot be assigned to device groups, users, user groups, or user folders.
-Before assigning a Disk Encryption policy to devices, make sure you have reviewed Deployment Best Practices.
+Before assigning a Disk Encryption policy to devices, make sure you have reviewed Chapter 6, "Deployment Best Practices," on page 23.